-Penn Law awards merit scholarships to a select number of students based primarily on their academic achievements and intellectual ambition, but also based on nonacademic factors such as leadership, service, and professional or life experiences.
-All applicants who are admitted to the Law School are considered for our merit scholarships.
+The University of Pennsylvania Carey Law School awards merit scholarships to a select number of students based on their academic achievements and intellectual ambition as well as nonacademic factors such as leadership, service, and professional or life experiences.
+All applicants who are admitted to the Law School are considered for merit scholarships.

 Although there is not a separate application for merit scholarships, applicants who are nominated by the Admissions Committee may be asked to complete an interview or to submit an essay for particular scholarships.
 Scholarship nominees and recipients are notified on a rolling basis between January and late April.

 - We choose a select number of students for merit scholarships based on academic and personal achievement.

 - Merit Scholarships do not require a separate application.

 - If you are admitted to the Law School, you will be considered for all merit scholarships.

 - If you are nominated for certain merit scholarships, you may be asked to write an additional essay.

 - Nominations are made on a rolling basis, starting in January.